terylla/HackerRank/README.md

 # Hackerrank
-Challenges I've done for Hackerrank!
+Challenges I've done for Hackerrank in Java!